Thomas Paget, Lord Paget

 Thomas Catesby Paget or Pagett (1689 – 4 February 1742) styled Hon.
 Thomas Catesby Paget from 1712 to 1714, and subsequently with the courtesy title Lord Paget, was an English writer and politician, who sat in the House of Commons from 1715 to 1727.
-He served in the household of King George II.
+He served in the household of King George II for nearly 17 years, until ill-health intervened.

 Early life

 Paget was born in 1689, the son of Hon.
 Henry Paget, later Earl of Uxbridge, and his wife Mary Catesby, daughter of Thomas Catesby of Whiston, Northamptonshire.
 He was admitted at Clare College, Cambridge on 20 April 1705 and matriculated at Trinity College, Oxford on 19 April 1707 aged 18.
 His father was much concerned in 1710 to gain Paget's release when he was captured by French forces during the War of the Spanish Succession, as he tried to make his way in southern Germany to Italy.

 Political career

 At the 1715 general election, Paget was returned unopposed as Member of Parliament for Staffordshire.
 In 1719 he was appointed Gentleman of the Bedchamber to George, Prince of Wales.
 He was returned without contest again as MP for Staffordshire in 1722.
 At the 1727 general election he chose to stand for Middlesex as a Whig, but was defeated.
 He never stood for Parliament again but was promoted to Lord of the Bedchamber to King George II in 1727.
 In 1736, he resigned his post at court on grounds of ill-health.